omarreda22/social-networking-site-/README.md

 <br>

 ## Profile Page Demo
-- View All Friends and unfriend button
+- View All Friends with unfriend button
 - View All Friend Requests and accept/cancel
 - Edit all personal information(avatar/bio/public information)
 - View all posts